 The fifth legal variable used in identifying challenges and opportunities under this environment was the availability of electricity.
 It is one of the critical determining factors to transform from pre implementation and implementation stage to operational one.
 Hence, the researcher asked its respondent to rate their perception on the degree of electricity availability.
-Accordingly, 12.6 % of the respondents from pre implementation stage replied that the supply of electricity is at least moderate.
-Likewise, 34.3% of the respondents from implementation stage share the idea of their juniors.
+Accordingly, 63.3 % of the respondents all stage share the idea of their juniors.
 The finding indicates that the supply of electricity to foreign investors owned projects are below the required amount.
 Hence, investors with an investment license and installed machineries are waiting for electricity facility.
 Due to this, machineries are idle and operating bellow their capacity where there are unsatisfied demands for projects output.
 Therefore, electricity is one of the challenging facilities in hold backing the smooth running of business.
 Moreover, the perception of foreign investors is degraded from time to time.
-This can be seen the finding where pre implementation stage respondents give lower positive perception than that of implementation stage respondents.
+This can be seen the finding where rather pre implementation stage respondents give lower positive perception than that of implementation and operation stage respondents.

 The last variable in legal environment category was custom clearance procedures.
-Duty free importation of capital goods and spare parts are among guaranteed fiscal inventive for foreign investors under 2012 investment proclamation.
+Duty free importation of capital goods and spare parts are among guaranteed fiscal inventive for foreign investors under 2012 and 2014 investment proclamation.
 In order to enhance service efficiency in custom clearance, Ethiopian investment commission takes the responsibility to handle paper works.
+Hence, investors'

-Hence, investors' relation with Ethiopian customs and revenue authority is mainly to receive their equipment.
+relation with Ethiopian customs and revenue authority is mainly to receive their equipment.
 Thus, the researcher asked its respondent to rate their perception regarding custom clearance procedure.
-Accordingly, 48.7% from pre implementation stage see the custom clearance procedure at least moderate.
-Similarly, 45.7% of the respondents share the perception of investors at pre implementation stage.
-Hence, the finding show that foreign investors do not appreciate custom clearance procedure though there is improvement.
+As they respond at all stage 76.7% stage see the custom clearance procedure at hectic and needs to work hard.
+Similarly, 23.3% of the respondents share the perception of investors at stage but moderately good.
+Hence, the finding show that foreign investors do not appreciate custom clearance procedure though it need grass root level improvement.